 The flexibility and adaptability of these sub-regional collective mandates, which also include restoration of state authority, cross-border strategies, the return of displaced persons and refugees, and regional economic integration also offer a good opportunity for the Security Council and PBC coordination.

-In particular, Security Sector Reform (SSR) and Disarmament, Demobilization and Reintegration (DDR) can be prioritized to reinforce collective regional security efforts, including steps towards the G5 Joint Force self-sufficiency.
+In particular, Security Sector Reform (SSR) and Disarmament, Demobilisation and Reintegration (DDR) can be prioritised to reinforce collective regional security efforts, including steps towards the G5 Joint Force self-sufficiency.

-SSR and DDR processes can also support the scaling up of communal, national and sub-regional security mechanisms to eliminate the threat of terrorism from Boko Haram, its splinter groups, and Al-Qaeda and the Islamic State affiliates in the broader Sahel and the continent at large.
+SSR and DDR processes can also support the scaling up of communal, national and sub-regional security mechanisms to eliminate the threat of terrorism from Boko Haram, and Al-Qaeda and the Islamic State affiliates in the broader Sahel and the continent at large.

 Third, on the SDGs:

-Kenya believes that better linkage of investments from International Financial Institutions (IFIs) and regional banks with SDGs and AU 2063 Agenda can contribute significantly to the alleviation of what has become a situation of “permanent emergencies” in the Sahel.
+Kenya believes that better linkage of investments from International Financial Institutions (IFIs) and regional banks with SDGs and AU 2063 Agenda can contribute significantly to the alleviation of what has become a situation of protracted emergencies in the Sahel.

-Additionally, the PBC and PBF can explore entry points on how cross-border peace and development efforts and projects can be operationalized within the new Integrated Territorial Development Project between the municipalities of the Sahel financed by the West African Economic and Monetary Union (WAEMU).
+Additionally, the PBC and PBF can explore entry points on how cross-border peace and development efforts and projects can be operationalised within the new Integrated Territorial Development Project between the municipalities of the Sahel financed by the West African Economic and Monetary Union (WAEMU).

-I will conclude with a question to the briefers- Given the multifaceted challenges to peacebuilding and security in the Sahel, what is your take on the value of having a strengthened engagement between Regional Economic Communities (RECs) and UN endorsed /African-led Peace Operations?
+I will conclude with a question to the briefers — Given the multifaceted challenges to peacebuilding and security in the Sahel, what in your view is the most immediate measure that can be undertaken by the Security Council in the next 12 to 24 months to significantly and sustainably reduce the operational and political impact of Al Qaeda terrorist affiliates and splinter groups?

 I thank you.